Did Hillary Clinton Win the Popular Vote? – Why Hillary Clinton Won the Popular Vote, but Lost the Election Anyway

-This may seem unfair, or fair, depending on your politics, but fairness of winner-take-all is secondary to the fact that “it is the way it is”.
+This may seem unfair, or fair, depending on your politics, but fairness of winner-take-all is secondary to the fact that “it is the way it is.”

-WHAT ABOUT VOTER FRUAD?: Voter fraud is real and every American should care about both voter fraud and voter suppression (like strict voter ID, gerrymandering, and limiting voting hours).
+WHAT ABOUT VOTER FRUAD?: Voter fraud is real and every American should care about both voter fraud and voter suppression (like strict voter ID, gerrymandering, and limited voting hours).
 However, there was no proof of widespread voter fraud in the 2016 election (despite many rhetorical charges, there is no actual evidence).
-Charging that Clinton only won because of voter fraud without evidence is not a claim that can or should be taken seriously.
+Charging that Clinton or Trump only won because of voter fraud without evidence is not a claim that can or should be taken seriously.
 Unless an investigation concludes that voter fraud has occurred, we must concede it has not.
 The same goes for the claims of in-person voter fraud that are used to create strict laws that hurt minorities (like gerrymandering in the Black Belt).
 We know legal and illegal voter fraud occurs on both sides of the aisle, but we have no evidence of widespread voter fraud on either side.
 Learn more about voting fraud and the history of voter fraud accusations, the mud slinging is older than George Washington.

 FACT: If California’s votes didn’t count, then Trump would have won the popular vote.
 While this is an interesting factoid, it is not relevant in the United States.
 We are a Union of 50 states in the U.S., without the States there is nothing to Unite.
 Without the states, the electoral college is no longer a justifiable system.
 It may sound good on paper to point out that progressive California swung the popular vote to Clinton… but it also insinuates that California’s 38.8 million (1/10th of the entire country) is somehow not relevant in a conversation about voting on the direction of the country.
 The bottom line is Clinton won the popular, Trump won the EC, and the race was generally close like it was in the 2000 election (where Gore won the popular and Bush won the EC).